 Understanding basic color theory is a good place to start.
 It can be a little daunting and technical but will help you understand the basics of color relationships.
 To be great at anything, you first have to know the rules so here is a basic overview.

 How to pick color harmonies.

-The easiest way to select a color combinations or palettes is using the color wheel and applying the principles of analogous, complementary, monochromatic and triad color harmonies.
+The easiest way to select color combinations or palettes is using the color wheel and applying the principles of analogous, complementary, monochromatic, and triad color harmonies.

 The RGB Model:

 The RGB model is used when working with screen-based designs.
 A value between 0 and 255 is assigned to each of the light colors, Red, Green, and Blue.

 The CMYK Model:

 The CMYK model is used for print work and it describes colors based on their percentage of Cyan, Magenta, Yellow, and Black.
 CMYK is known as a “subtractive” color model